jsca0/MiniBid/README.md

 When an ```Auction``` is created its ```current_price``` field is set to the starting price of the item being sold.
 When a bid is made the ```current_price``` is updated to the bid amount. ```Bids``` are validated by ensuring they are higher than the auction's ```current_price```.

 The accuracy of auctions is only to the minute; The winning bid should always be a bid placed within 60 seconds of the auction expiring, but this could mean, for example, a winner being a bid placed 30 seconds after the item had expired.
+This constraint is due to the speed MongoDB is able to delete an expired a document in a collect and emit a change stream *source

 ### MiniBid RESTful API Endpoints
 Users should first register and login using the following endpoints: